AMReX-Astro/MAESTROeX/docs/_sources/thermo_notes.rst.txt

    .. math:: d \rho = \frac{\partial \rho}{\partial P} \bigg |_{S} d P + \frac{\partial \rho}{\partial S} \bigg |_{P} dS

-   We can subsitute this into :eq:`eqn:basicStability` for stability, and assuming the parcel moves adiabatically, we get
+   We can substitute this into :eq:`eqn:basicStability` for stability, and assuming the parcel moves adiabatically, we get

    .. math::